Yitzhak Orpaz: Biography

-Yitzhak Orpaz was born in Zinkiv in Soviet Ukraine.
-He immigrated to Mandatory Palestine at the age of 17.
+Yitzhak Averbuch was born in Zinkiv in Soviet Ukraine.
+He immigrated to Mandatory Palestine in 1938 at the age of 17.

-In 1942, Orpaz found out that his parents and sister had all died in the Holocaust.
+In 1942, Averbuch found out that his parents and sister had all died in the Holocaust.
 Afterwards, he enlisted in the British Army and served in the Jewish Brigade during the Second World War.

-After returning to British Palestine, he shortly worked as a diamond polisher before returning to the battlefield, this time in the Israel Defense Forces during the 1947–1949 Palestine war.
+After returning to British Palestine, he shortly worked as a diamond polisher before returning to the battlefield, this time as an artillery officer in the Israel Defense Forces during the 1947–1949 Palestine war.
 After the war he served in the regular army.

 He studied philosophy and Hebrew literature at Tel Aviv University.

 In 1949, he published his first story in the military journal Ba-Mahaneh.
 During readings of the story on the radio, he was asked to Hebraize his name, and he changed his last name from "Averbuch" to "Orpaz".

 His first book Wild Grass was published in 1959.

 As part of his process of "returning to the roots", Orpaz re-adopted the original surname of Averbuch, previously abandoned by his family for the sake of "Israeliness".